|4-3.100||Pursuit of Claims Against Individuals|

 Compromise of suits involving minors and other persons under legal disability, or by executors or administrators, should be approved by the local probate, orphan's, surrogate's, or other court of competent jurisdiction, where such approval is required by applicable state law.

 It is preferable that the amount of proper attorneys' fees which are to be paid from the settlement proceeds be specified in the settlement agreement.
 If this is not done, a separate check cannot be issued payable to the attorney.
 Arrangements should be made for all payments of compromises to be made through the USAO, in order that the payment may be exchanged for dismissal of suit with prejudice, or an appropriate release or covenant not to sue.

 4-3.432 - Payment of Compromises—Federal Tort Claims Act Suits

-After approval, the settlement agreement may be forwarded by the United States Attorney directly to the Department of the Treasury (or, 1. in Postal Service cases, to the Postal Service; or 2. in Federally Supported Health Center cases, to HHS).
+After approval, the settlement agreement may be submitted by the United States Attorney directly to the Department of the Treasury through the Judgment Fund Internet Claims System (JFICS) (or, 1. in Postal Service cases, to the Postal Service; or 2. in Federally Supported Health Center cases, to HHS).
 Compromises in suits under the Federal Tort Claims Act, the Suits in Admiralty Act or the Public Vessels Act, are payable in the same manner as judgments.
-In no event should the settlement be forwarded to Treasury, the Postal Service, or HHS prior to approval from the Justice Department, except when cases are settled within the United States Attorneys' delegated authority.
+In no event should the settlement be submitted to Treasury, the Postal Service, or HHS prior to approval from the Civil Division, except when cases are settled within the United States Attorneys' delegated authority.

-See Section USAM 4-10.000 of this manual for the letters and forms to be used when sending compromises or settlements to the Treasury, the Postal Service, or HHS for payment.
+See USAM 4-10.000 for the letters and forms to be used when sending compromises or settlements to the Treasury, the Postal Service, or HHS for payment.